19 Apr 5 Computer Vision Trends in 2021

 The pandemic disrupted the lives of millions and most of the industries had to evolve and adapt to the new market scenario choosing digital transformation.
 The transformation that would have taken years otherwise took just a few months and the trend would be followed by Artificial Intelligence in 2021.

 Computer Vision has empowered industries to improve their operations such as security, management, monitoring, and mitigation.
-The handshake between computer vision and other technologies would definitely create headlines during this year and as a business, you should be looking towards benefitting from these advancements.
+The handshake between computer vision and other technologies would definitely create headlines and as a business, you should be looking towards the following computer vision trends in 2021.

 Technology is already playing an important part in monitoring the safety protocols and various industries around the globe have applied it to make sure that their employees are following the protocols.
 Furthermore, different government organizations are also using vision intelligence to monitor the enforcement of COVID-19 safety protocols.

-By applying computer vision with CCTV cameras’ help, each item’s location you can easily find out the people not wearing a mask or ensuring social distancing.
+By applying computer vision with CCTV cameras’ help, you can easily locate people not wearing masks or implementing social distancing.
 The technology can be used inside hospitals, airports, roads, bridges, streets, and even offices to ensure the safety of the general public.
 In the future, it can also be used to identify threats to society in real-time.

 In addition to these benefits, there are autonomous driving vehicles currently using computer vision to monitor the traffic and hurdles on the road to ensure the safety and smooth flow of traffic.
 All of it is being achieved by using deep learning algorithms, a set of pre-installed cameras, and a few sensors.

-It is one of the most popular applications of computer vision in the industrial sector.
+It is one of the most popular computer vision trends.
 The products are automatically checked for a fixed number of predefined anomalies.
 The data is taken from high-quality images.
 These images are further studied and the quality of a product is determined by matching it with an ideal image.

 Not only would it improve the overall business quality but it would also increase customer satisfaction.
 Every organization producing various kinds of products can benefit from the anomaly detection procedure along with reducing the manual labor involved in the process.

 It would be possible to avoid the chances of human error along with speeding up the product-to-market process.
-The organizations will be able to scale up their operations without spending a lot of budget as a few cameras and sensors would be doing all the work for them.
+The organizations will be able to scale up their operations without spending a lot from their budget, as very few cameras and sensors would be doing all the work for them.

-Edge computing is the new buzzword in the market and it is something that every major company in the software sphere is working on right now.
+Edge computing is the new buzzword in the market and it is something every major company in the software sphere is working on right now.
 Whether you look at the Microsft Azure or the encryption technology used by Apple in iPhones.
-Edge computing is the ultimate upgrade after cloud computing because it takes away the latency and the security issues out of the way.
-You don’t have to connect with a server or a system placed thousands of miles away because you can connect to similar devices near your location seamlessly.
+Edge computing is the ultimate upgrade after cloud computing because it eliminates latency and security issues.
+You don’t have to connect with a server or a system placed thousands of miles away because you can connect to similar devices nearby, seamlessly.

-Edge computing brings computation and data storage closer to the devices where the data is being gathered, instead of putting the pressure on a central data storage that can be located quite far away.
-This technology was developed due to an immense increase in the number of IoT devices.
+Edge computing brings computation and data storage closer to the devices where the data is being gathered, instead of putting the pressure on a central data storage located far away.
+This technology was developed due to support the increasing number of IoT devices.
 Most of the processing is done locally which would decrease the amount of data being transferred for processing on a centralized or a cloud server.

 Take the example of an IoT camera in an industrial area interacting with the cloud to send and receive information.
 Now, increase the number of cameras to hundreds or thousands.
 When all of them are interacting with the cloud at a time it would definitely slow down the process and also impact the quality and cost of the whole operation.
 On the other hand, edge computing provides a local edge network that processes the required information and only sends relevant information to the cloud reducing the required bandwidth.